 KERSHAW RM, ROBERTS D, WRAGG J, SHAABAN AM, HUMPHREYS E, HALSALL J, PRICE L, BICKNELL R, GASTON K and JAYARAMAN PS, 2017.
 Proline-Rich Homeodomain protein (PRH/HHEX) is a suppressor of breast tumour growth.
 Oncogenesis.
 6(6), e346

 I am the course director for our BSc/MSci programmes in Cancer Sciences.
-I am also the convenor for the Causes and Consequences of Cancer first year module and the Lung Cancer and Brest Cancer second year module.
+I am also the convenor for the Lung Cancer and Breast Cancer second year module.
 I have acted as an external examiner for undergraduate programmes at Edinburgh, Glasgow, and Newcastle Universities.

 Our previous work looked at the human papillomavirus E2 proteins.
 The E2 proteins are an excellent model system in which to study DNA-protein interactions.
 Members of the E2 class of DNA binding proteins regulate human papillomavirus (HPV) gene expression and are required for HPV replication.
 Study of these proteins has provided several insights into how transcription factors find their binding sites and regulate gene expression.
 Our work investigated the DNA binding specificity of the HPV E2 proteins and their effects on gene regulation and cell survival.